tabbytoney/todoapp-tsreact/README.md

 A really simple project to refresh my knowledge in React after a long break.
+Not the most optimized, but hey it works.

 # Getting Started with Create React App